MarsBased/marsbased-website-old/_posts/2015-03-17-An-Internship-Out-of-This-World.markdown

 *Captain's log, stardate {{page.date | martian_date}}*

 Last year I completed my degree in Software Development, to begin my career in web development, I opted to go for an internship.
-Turns out, a good friend of mine had attended the <a href="http://marsbased.com/blog/2014/08/22/The-Martians-conquer-the-IronHack/" title="The Martians Conquer the IronHack" target="_blank">first Ironhack edition in Barcelona</a>, where he met a couple of MarsBased members, and suggested that I applied for an internship there.
+Turns out, a good friend of mine had attended the <a href="http://marsbased.com/blog/2014/08/22/The-Martians-conquer-the-IronHack/" title="The Martians Conquer the IronHack" target="_blank">first Ironhack edition in Barcelona</a>, where he met a couple of MarsBased members, and suggested that I applied for an internship here.

 And this is how I met MarsBased.
-Let me tell you how did it go!
+Let me tell you how it went!

 <!--more-->